Sympathy was created by Ross Beresford, who is one of the editors of the Listener

 time can be spent usefully writing crosswords, rather than messing about trying to operate the program.

-The program takes up about 8MB of hard disk space, not a lot by today's standards.
+The program takes up about 70MB of hard disk space, not a lot by today's standards.

 Even more of an advantage is that saved crosswords only take up 7 or 8 kilobytes each; hence they won't clog up your hard

-disk and you can store plenty of them on a single disc.
+disk and you can store plenty of them on a single CD or flash drive.

 Sympathy provides a number of commonly used grids, blocked and barred, and these